daniel-molina/visualequation/README.md

 ### Debian 9.0 and Ubuntu 18.04 or derivatives

-$ sudo apt-get install python-pygame python-tk texlive-latex-recommended dvipng texlive-font-utils texlive-science libimage-exiftool-perl
+$ sudo apt-get install python3-pyqt5 texlive-latex-recommended dvipng texlive-font-utils texlive-science libimage-exiftool-perl

 ### Ubuntu 14.04 and 16.04 or derivatives

-$ sudo apt-get install python-pygame python-tk texlive-latex-recommended dvipng texlive-font-utils texlive-math-extra libimage-exiftool-perl
+$ sudo apt-get install python3-pyqt5 texlive-latex-recommended dvipng texlive-font-utils texlive-math-extra libimage-exiftool-perl

 ## Checking that dependencies are fulfilled

 If you have the sources you can see if everything is installed properly running the test:

-$ python2 -m tests.test_dependencies
+$ python -m tests.test_dependencies

 ## Installation